Genius-champ/Text_Summarization_Application/README.md

 # Text_Summarization_Application

-# 📚 AI Text Summarization System

 ## Overview

-The **AI Text Summarization System** is a web-based application that automatically generates concise summaries from long documents using Large Language Models (LLMs).
+The **AI Text_Summarization_Application** is a web-based application that automatically generates concise summaries from long documents using Large Language Models (LLMs).

 The application uses: